Circulating and aerating water in stormwater ponds provides two critical benefits

 What about fountains...
 Do they work?

 Surface fountains are the least efficient ways to circulate ponds, and they do very little to prevent stratification.
 They move water, but typically fountains are floating devices that draw surface water into a shallow pump and spray it above the surface.
-Functionally speaking, they are circulating surface water that is already oxygenated and are not disrupting stratification.
+Functionally speaking, they are circulating surface water that is already oxygenated and are not preventing stratification.
 As a result, fountains are often deployed more for aesthetic reasons than functional circulation and aeration.
 That being said, surface fountains do provide for limited circulation that is beneficial to fish and other aquatic species.
 The amount of circulation they create is dependent on the size of the motor and the shape of the sprayer.

 Will circulation systems control aquatic weeds?